MatejTymes/JavaFixes/README.md

 ## Math

-*this feature is currently in a beta / WIP state - although feature and api complete still requires more testing and performance tuning for arithmetic operations*
+*this feature is currently in a beta / WIP state - although feature complete it still requires more testing, api fine-tuning and tuning of performance for arithmetic operations*

 Introducing new class `Decimal`, that should fix the troubles we're currently facing when dealing with `BigDecimal`.